 And there’s the switch by Coca-Cola, changing its Sprite bottle from the usual green plastic bottle to a transparent one, with the claim of “boost recycling.”
 This switch is a part of the company’s “World without waste” vision.
 It this isn’t greenwashing at its peak, then I don’t know.

 So, the next big question…“How can I spot/not fall into the Greenwashing pit?”

 As previously pointed out, not because a brand sprinkles the environmentally tagged terms around their product and service means they’re actually in for environmental protection.
 You need to watch out and do your own research.

 What they do here is trick people by telling them or showing through ads and campaigns that they plant trees for every product sold, when they actually don’t.
-With this, eco-conscious people buy their products – which if you look into, they aren’t eco-friendly – or services because of the “we plant trees for every purchase.”
+With this, eco-conscious people buy their products – which if you look into them, they aren’t eco-friendly – or services because of the “we plant trees for every purchase.”

-Pictures of the Earth, trees, oceans, leaves, flowers, animals and other environmentally related images are used on products or in ads and campaigns to throw people off.
+Pictures of the Earth, trees, oceans, leaves, flowers, animals, and other environmentally related images are used on products or in ads and campaigns to throw people off.
 You should watch out for such.

 False certifications and seals:

 Because “the brands” won’t stop at nothing, they go on to slap some certification and seals on their products or services in order to make people believe that they’re certified by a certain environmental agency when they aren’t – or in some cases, such agency doesn’t even exist.
 They just made it up at the spot.
 In order to not fall for such, you need to authenticate and verify such certifications and seals.

 Plastic packaging is among the things eco-conscious individuals look out for in their products.
 There’s the big switch and move towards paper packaging and “the brands” use this as a cover in their products.
 They cover up their plastic packaging with paper and they are like “how will they know?”